Kevin O'Leary: Other projects

 In 2009, O'Leary hosted a Winnipeg Comedy Festival gala called Savings & Groans in which he performed a Dragon's Den style sketch in which Sean Cullen and Ron Sparks tried to get him to invest in their invention - the wheel.
 The show aired on CBC in 2010.

 O'Leary co-produced and hosted the 2012 reality show Redemption Inc., which aired for one season on CBC, in which ten ex-convicts competed to have O'Leary fund their business idea.
-Having also been a co-host of SqueezePlay on Bell Media's Business News Network (BNN), he returned to the Discovery Channel on 1 September 2014 to join as a contributor for its radio and television stations such as CTV.
+Having also been a co-host of SqueezePlay on Bell Media's Business News Network (BNN), he returned to the Discovery Channel on September 1, 2014, to join as a contributor for its radio and television stations such as CTV.

-On 5 May 2015, O'Leary made an appearance on the game show Celebrity Jeopardy and received $10,000 for his charity despite finishing 3rd and in negative points after both Double Jeopardy and Final Jeopardy rounds.
+On May 5, 2015, O'Leary made an appearance on the game show Celebrity Jeopardy and received $10,000 for his charity despite finishing 3rd and in negative points after both Double Jeopardy and Final Jeopardy rounds.

 In September that year, O'Leary appeared as a celebrity judge in the 95th Miss America pageant.

 In 2018 O'Leary hosted the podcast Ask Mr. Wonderful for seven episodes.
-In 2019, he began regularly posting videos on YouTube, again under the title "Ask Mr. Wonderful".
+In 2019, he began posting videos on YouTube, again under the title "Ask Mr. Wonderful".

 In 2021, O'Leary appeared with Katie Phang and Ada Pozo on CNBC's Money Court, where they adjudicated financial disputes.

-He is currently a member of ARHT Media's Board of Advisors, alongside Paul Anka and Carlos Slim.
+He is currently a member of ARHT Media's Board of Advisors.

-Politics
+He has an acting role in the upcoming 2025 movie Marty Supreme.